xclusivfred/AirBnB_clone_v2/README.md

 # AirBnB clone - MySQL

 > This directory contains all the tasks of the project "0x02.
-AirBnB clone - MySQL" at [Holberton School](https://www.holbertonschool.com "Holberton School.")
+AirBnB clone - MySQL" at [ALX](https://www.alxafrica.com/ "ALX.")